AdaCore/spark2014/docs/lrm/source/subprograms.rst

 transformation might affect the performance characteristics of the program (e.g., due to no longer evaluating provably true assertions), but that is not what we are talking about here.
-In rare cases, it might be necessary to make a small change additional change after the removals (e.g., adding an Elaborate_Body pragma) in order to avoid producing a library package that no longer needs a body (see Ada RM 7.2(4)).
+In rare cases, it might be necessary to make a small additional change after the removals (e.g., adding an Elaborate_Body pragma) in order to avoid producing a library package that no longer needs a body (see Ada RM 7.2(4)).